TigerClips1/ps4linux_disk_image_builder/README.md

 but here the text version of that until the video get done

+make sure ps4 xplorer homebrew app is install by Lapy05575948 for you to do all these steps

-1. so first you run goldhen delete any arch.img or linux.img and delete the tar.xz file in the /user/system/boot
+1. so first you run goldhen delete any arch.img or linux.img in the /user/home then delete the tar.xz or tar.gz file in the /user/system/boot

 2. then you run the linux payload then you if you on nazky initramfs run exec install-HDD.sh or

 3. if you using modded warfare initramfs run exec install-linux-hdd.sh

-4. then you unplug your ps4 and boot back to orbis os enable gold hen again
+4. then you unplug your ps4 and plug it back in and boot back to orbis os enable gold hen again

-5. then enable ftp then move the diskimage file your ps4 made in ftp from /user/home then copy that to your pc hdd then run my script  when you config your directory in the code then my script will work  then i use winrar to comepress it then i move it to the ps4 /data
+5. then enable ftp then move the diskimage file your ps4 made in ftp from /user/home then copy that to your pc hdd then run my script  when you config your directory in the code then my script will work  then i use winrar to comepress it havey then i move it to the ps4 /data

-6. then i run the apollo save tool to extract it then i move the linux.img that in the linux filder on /data/linux/ linux.img then i remove  the linux.img in the /user/home
+6. then i run the apollo save tool to extract it then i move the linux.img that in the linux filder on /data/linux/ i cut linux.img then i remove  the linux.img in the /user/home

-7. then move the diskimage i extract with apllo  that what i did
+7. then move the diskimage i extract with apollo   that what i did

 also all the ps4linux os that in tar.gz or tar.xz the size need to be 5.74G is the max for it can boot with my script anythong over it will not boot